seven5/seven5/nullblog.md

 ### Practice: Servers only respond to API calls

-We won't have any type of web client for the _nullblog_ until two chapters from now, but if you leave the command above running and use another shell, you can prove it is running with a unix command:
+We won't have any type of web client for the _nullblog_ until a few chapters from now, but if you leave the command above running and use another shell, you can prove it is running with a unix command:

 ```
 $ curl -o- localhost:4004/rest/article